czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

 They tell your reader what action to take after reading your post.

+## **8. Don't forget hashtags**

 Finish your post by adding 2-3 hashtags.
 They help users find your posts.

-E.g. With winter coming, keeping your family healthy can be a challenge.
-However healthy smoothies are quick and easy to keep their immune system strong during the cold, winter months.

-Check out our avocado and banana smoothie recipe

-Image

-Link___

-\# Smoothie #Healthyeating

-**Taking the time to create good content helps you appear higher in the search ranks and allows other people on LinkedIn to see your content.**

-**Now you might be thinking well I know I need to create good content but what types of content can I share?**

-**Here are some ideas:**

-* **Create an article on LinkedIn**

-Keep in mind that your article should be between 300 to 500 words.
-Also, share your article on your page to get it in front of viewers

-* **Blog post**
+## **9. Create an article**

+The average word count on writing on Linked In is 300 to 500 words.
+However, you can write more if it takes more words to explain your topic.

+If you have a blog you can also share your blog posts.
+Don't worry about Google penalizing you for replicate content as this doesn't apply to Linked In.

+When writing your article:

-Similar to an article you can also create a blog post and share the link on your page.
-When writing a blog post or article.
-Include subheadings as they help readers scan your information to the section they find the most relevant.
-Use images and bullets to break up your text and include lots of white space.
-You shouldn’t have more than four sentences in each paragraph.
+* Include subheadings: They help readers scan your information to the section they find the most relevant
+* Use bullets to break up your text
+* Include lots of white space: you shouldn’t have more than four sentences in each paragraph.

-You can also share blog posts from other websites.
-Before sharing.
-Write a quick summary of your take on the blog posts and share the link.

-* **Pictures**

-Be creative with your pictures.
-Take your images yourself, create collages or create graphics using sites like Canva, Photoshop or Illustrator.

-* **Videos**
+* Include images: you can use stock photos, create images on Canva or take photographs

-Readers love videos.
-They are engaging and can be used to teach or showcase your products.
-Make your videos 1 to 2 minutes long and have subtitles for people who may not want to watch your video with the sound on.
+* Upload a video: make your videos 1 to 2 minutes long and have subtitles for people who may not want to watch your video with the sound on.

-* **PowerPoints and PDFs**
+* Use PowerPoints and PDFs

-Use Slideshare to upload powerpoints to share with your audience.

-* **Moments in your business**

-If you have images and videos of business and team building events you can include those.
-Readers are excited to see what goes on within your company.

-### **4. Publish and Share**
+## **10. Publish and Share**

 Creating content isn't enough, you need to publish and share your content at the right time and with the right people.

 The best way to do this is to create a few posts at different times of the day.
 Then go to your LinkedIn Analytics and see which times were the most popular.
 Post your content during those times.

-Also, research shows that the best time to post is from 7:30 to 8:30 A.M, 12 PM and 5-6P.M.
+Also, research shows that the best time to post is from 7:30 to 8:30 A.M, 12 PM and 5-6 P.M.

-### **5. Manage your content**
+## **11. Manage your content**

 You’ve created your profile and come up with your content.
 Now you need to manage your page.
 You do this by:

 1. Sharing consistently
 2. Encouraging conversations by asking questions
-3. Targeting each post to a relevant target audience
+3. Targeting each post your target audience
 4. Create Linked In polls to engage followers
 5. Join[ Linked In groups](https://www.linkedin.com/pulse/main-benefits-joining-linkedin-group-sarah-santacroce)

-### **6. Grow your followers**
+## **12. Grow your followers**

 After running your page for some time it might be in your interest to increase your reach and grow your followers.
 To do this:

 * Add a follow icon on your blog so readers can easily find you on LinkedIn
 * Invite connections to like your LinkedIn page
-* If you are a company with employees tell people in your company about important posts
+* If you're a company with employees, tell people in your company about important posts
 * Promote your company's Linked In page using emails newsletters and blog posts
-* Use [paid promotio](https://business.linkedin.com/marketing-solutions/how-to-advertise-on-linkedin)n like sponsored content to boost your feed, Text Ads and Sponsored InMail
+* Use sponsored content, Text Ads and Sponsored InMail to boost content
 * A/B test your posts to see which is most effective and create similar posts

-  ### **7. Keep track of your analytics**
+  ## **13. Keep track of your analytics**

-  Once your page is up and running and you have promoted it.
-You need to check your marketing efforts regularly.
-Log in to your Linked In analytics to see how your content is doing.
+  Once your page is up and running and you've promoted it.
+You need to check your Linked In analytics to see how well your content is doing.
 Keep note of any posts that have done particularly well and create more of those posts.

   ## **Conclusion**

 Not every social media is relevant to your audience.
 It is important to find out where your audience hangs out and target those areas.

-If you are targeting other businesses and aren’t promoting using Linked In Marketing.
-You are missing out on leads and sales.
+If you're targeting other businesses and aren’t promoting using Linked In Marketing.
+You're missing out on leads and sales.

 So are you currently using Linked In to market your business?

-If so what strategies are you using?
+If so, what strategies are you using?

-Are they similar or different from the ones mentioned in this post?

 Let me know in the comments.